 \section{Radial basis functions}

-Using RBFs in scattered data approximation was proposed by Hardy \cite{hardy1971multiquadric}.
-From a point of review, RBFs can be divided into three groups, infinitely smooth, piecewise smooth and compact support RBFs.
-Some well known RBFs are listed in Table \ref{tab1}.
-Four first RBFs in this table are infinitely smooth, two RBFs after those are piecewise smooth and two last ones are compactly support \cite{wendland2004scattered}.
-It is well known that infinitely smooth RBFs yield very accurate results when the unknown function is sufficiently smooth \cite{wendland2004scattered}.
-The accuracy of infinitely smooth RBFs mainly depends on the shape parameter, $\epsilon$, and the highest accuracy is often obtained at small shape parameters \cite{mongillo2011choosing, chen2023selection}.
+Using RBFs in scattered data approximation was proposed by Hardy \cite{hardy1971multiquadric}, and they are extended to many fields of research after that \cite{wendland2004scattered, sun2023radial, tyagi2023radial, mirzaee2022application}.
+From a point of review, RBFs can be divided into three groups, infinitely smooth, piecewise smooth and compact support ones.
+Some well-known RBFs are listed in Table \ref{tab1}.
+Three first RBFs in this table are infinitely smooth, two RBFs after those are piecewise smooth and two last ones are compactly supported.
+It is well-known that infinitely smooth RBFs yield very accurate results when the unknown function is sufficiently smooth.
+The accuracy of infinitely smooth RBFs mainly depends on the shape parameter, $\epsilon$, and the highest accuracy is often obtained at small shape parameters \cite{wendland2004scattered, glaubitz2023towards, chen2023selection, koupaei2018finding}.